originphp/website/source/docs/models.md

 ## Saving Associated Data

-By default associated records will be saved automatically.
+By default the first level of associated records will be saved automatically.

 To create an entity with associated data simply pass an array to the new method on the article.